Joe-Collins-1986/BitWise-DRF/README.md

 The CurrentUserSerializer inherits from UserDetailsSerializer and adds two extra fields to include profile-related information.
 It includes the fields defined in the parent class and appends the profile_id and profile_image fields to the serialized output.

-his serializer can be used to include the profile ID and profile image URL when serializing the details of the current user.
+This serializer can be used to include the profile ID and profile image URL when serializing the details of the current user.

 </details>